sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note1.svg'</img>

-At the top of the example above, a single *Note value* block is shown.
-The `1/8` is the note value, in this case, an eighth note.
-The pitch, specified by the *Pitch* block, contains a pitch, `La` at `Octave 4`.
+At the top of the example above, a single (detached) *Note value* block is shown.
+The `1/8` is value of the note, which is, in this case, an eighth note.

 At the bottom, two notes that are played consecutively are shown.
+They are both `1/8` notes, making the duration of the entire sequence `1/4`.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note2.svg'</img>